Read View reviews: in

 Best of Wedding Wire 2024

-Mission: To provide meaningful, sincere, and engaging, non-religious Humanist wedding as a wedding officiant and celebration of life guide) for people throughout Minnesota and Wisconsin.
+Mission: To provide meaningful, sincere, and engaging, non-religious Humanist wedding ceremonies as a wedding officiant and celebration of life guide for people throughout Minnesota and Wisconsin.

 • Instagram